 You can build your trading system.
 Many new traders that I know have spent years tinkering with their trading software, trying to develop their unique trading method.
 But there’s an easier way.
-Taking a course like the Trader Success System or System Trader Launchpad if you’re a beginner will give you trading systems that are already profitable.
+Joining a membership like The Trader Success System gives you trading systems that are already profitable.

 But before we go into that, what is a trading system?
 A trading system is a complete set of rules that tell you when to get in and out of the market.

 A trading system consists at its core of several things: